SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/register-device.md

 <a name="lwm2m-device-registration-mandatory-settings"></a>
 #### Mandatory settings

-The CSV file must at least contain the following fields to be able to establish a connection:
+The fields below must be contained to be able to establish a connection:
 <table>
 <col style="width:25%">
 <col style="width:10%">